For more information on clubs and organizations contact:

 Accounting Honor Society

-The Marketing Society is a student led club that is geared towards students interested in marketing and business.
-MKT Society enables students to learn, grow, and interact with business owners and marketing experts to increase their business and marketing knowledge so that they can be better prepared in the business arena through real-world application.
+The Marketing Society is a student-led club that is geared towards students interested in marketing and business.
+MKT Society enables students to learn, grow, and interact with business owners and marketing experts to increase their business and marketing knowledge so they can be better prepared in the business arena through real-world application.